MbinOrg/mbin/README.md

 Mbin is a fork and continuation of [/kbin](https://codeberg.org/Kbin/kbin-core), but community-focused.
 Feel free to chat on [Matrix](https://matrix.to/#/#mbin:melroy.org).
 Pull requests are always welcome.

 > [!Important]
-> Mbin is focused on what the community wants, pull requests can be merged by any repo maintainer with merge rights in GitHub.
+> Mbin is focused on what the community wants.
+Pull requests can be merged by any repo maintainer with merge rights in GitHub.
 Discussions take place on [Matrix](https://matrix.to/#/#mbin:melroy.org) then _consensus_ has to be reached by the community.

 Unique Features of Mbin for server owners & users alike: